Home – Regulations – Corporate Sustainability Due Diligence Directive

 Summary of Recent Updates

-On 26th February 2025, the European Commission announced a new package of proposals aimed at streamlining sustainability regulations, still subject to legislative approval.
+On 26th February 2025, the European Commission announced a package of proposals under the EU Omnibus.

-Key changes and updates to the CSDDD under the EU Omnibus Proposal include:
+Key changes to the CSDDD under the Omnibus proposal by the European Commission:

-- Release of Additional Guidance: The European Commission’s deadline for publishing guidelines has been moved up to July 2026, allowing companies to better align their due diligence processes with CSDDD requirements.
+- Release of Additional Guidance: The deadline for publishing guidelines has been moved up to 26th July 2026, allowing companies to better align their due diligence processes with CSDDD requirements.

-- Assessment Scope: In-depth assessment of adverse impacts is now limited to Tier 1 supplier only, unless there is substantiated knowledge of adverse impacts in Tier 2+ supply chains.
+- Due Diligence Scope: In-depth assessment of adverse impacts is limited to Tier 1 suppliers only, unless there is plausible information on adverse impacts in Tier 2+ supply chains.

-- Assessment Frequency: The frequency ofperiodic assessment and monitoring has been reduced from annual to every 5 years, with ad hoc assessments where necessary.
+- Assessment Frequency: The frequency of periodic assessment and monitoring has been reduced from annual to at least every five years, with ad hoc assessments where necessary.

 - Terminating Business Relationships: The obligation to terminate business relationships as a last resort has been removed.